Posted on 7/15/2012

 This procedure worked famously.
 Dr. Jack Hyles, once pastor of the First Baptist Church of Hammond, Indiana, claimed to have a membership list of over 100,000 people by the year 2000.
 Evangelical meetings run by Drs.
 Billy Graham and John R. Rice have often drawn 10,000 people.
 But when people would go forward and "accept Christ" at these meetings, they were hustled into churches where they could be managed and controlled.

 Once the people were pushed into these churches, their activities could be controlled and managed by pastors and other church leaders, often trained either in Bible Colleges or Theological Seminaries (or maybe both).
 The pastors, creating the illusion of salvation, would define Christianity for the people and set new boundaries.
-The harsh reality is that the phrase "accept Christ" is not found in any scripture.
-Scripture teaches that people must repent (literally "change their mind"), believe, and become servants of the LORD Most High in Heaven.
-Jesus called the process being "born again."
+The harsh reality is that the phrase "accept Christ" taught in many of these meetings is not a phrase found in any scripture.
+Scripture teaches that people must repent (literally "change their mind"), believe, and become servants of YHWH the Most High in Heaven.
+Yahushua (Jesus) called the process being "born again."
 The idea of "accepting Christ" only suggests that people are expressing an interest in becoming a Christian.
-In many cases, most people never really make a commitment to the LORD in those meetings.
+In many cases, most people never really make a commitment to YHWH in those meetings.
 We need to do what Paul teaches in II Corinthians 13:5:

 The Apostle Paul makes is clear that it is possible to fall out of the faith.
 Otherwise, there would be no reason to "examine yourselves."
 This is one of the reasons prayer is such an important part of the Christian life.
 I also find it interesting that this examination is mentioned in plural.
 That suggests that we not only need to evaluate ourselves, we need to evaluate those around us who claim to be in the faith.
 The examination process is also a means to help us to grow in the Christian faith.
 Most churches are not willing to encourage this examination.
 They are more interested in promoting a "positive message."